 In Trinidad and Tobago the Marionettes present full-length annual concerts at Christmas time, which usher in the Christmas season for capacity audiences and cover a wide range of music.
 These are supplemented with full-length performances, guest appearances, and fund-raising performances throughout the year — including full productions of operas and musicals like Carmen and Les Misérables.
 They have performed all over Trinidad and Tobago, and regularly take part in charity and community performances.

-In 1995, the Youth Chorale was formed, followed by the Children’s Choir in 2012, and both regularly perform with their adult counterparts.
+In 1995, the Youth Chorale was formed, followed by the Children’s Choir in 2012 as a branch of the Youth Chorale.
 All the choir members, as well as virtually all artistic and production team members, volunteer their time — unpaid.
-Members come from every sector of Trinidad and Tobago society, devoting two evenings a week throughout the year to rigorous rehearsals, plus extra work as production time approaches.
-Membership averages 120 across the adult, Youth and Children’s Choirs, though the youth numbers alone have at times reached 100.
+Members come from every sector of Trinidad and Tobago society, devoting time throughout the year to rigorous rehearsals, plus extra work as production time approaches.
+Membership averages 120 across the adult and youth groups.
 New members are welcomed at the beginning of each session.